Minivera/definitely-not-remix/README.md

 The `shouldReload` prop of the data loader takes a function with two arguments, the current route (the segment of the URL that was matched for this loader), and the parameters extracted from that route.
-If the function returns true, that specific data loader and its descendants will reload, leaving every ancestor data loader untouched.
+If the function returns `true`, that specific data loader and its descendants will reload, leaving every ancestor data loader untouched.
+This function is called on every render.

 In addition, you can track if the data is loading or not using the `useIsLoading` hook, like this: